 - Review the school-specific elements of the policy after the trust level policy has been reviewed and approved.
-They will also hold the headteacher to account for the implementation of the policy in the school. - Make sure: - The DSL has the appropriate status and authority to carry out their job, including additional time, funding, training, resources and support - Online safety is a running and interrelated theme within the whole-trust approach to safeguarding and related policies

-- The leadership team and relevant staff are aware of and understand the IT filters and monitoring systems in place, manage them effectively and know how to escalate concerns - The school has procedures to manage any safeguarding concerns (no matter how small) or allegations that do not meet the harm threshold (low-level concerns) about staff members (including supply staff, volunteers and contractors).
+They will also hold the headteacher to account for the implementation of the policy in the school. - Make sure: - The DSL has the appropriate status and authority to carry out their job, including additional time, funding, training, resources and support - The DSL has lead authority for safeguarding, including online safety and understanding the filtering and monitoring systems and processes in place - Online safety is a running and interrelated theme within the whole-trust approach to safeguarding and related policies - The leadership team and relevant staff are aware of and understand the IT filters and monitoring systems in place, manage them effectively and know how to escalate concerns - The school has procedures to manage any safeguarding concerns (no matter how small) or allegations that do not meet the harm threshold (low-level concerns) about staff members (including supply staff, volunteers and contractors).
 Appendix 3 of this policy covers this procedure - That school specific elements of this policy reflect that children with SEND, or certain medical or physical health conditions, can face additional barriers to any abuse or neglect being recognised